-The auditor provides an audit report on the annual accounts and consolidated accounts for Concordia Maritime AB (publ), the administration of the Board and the CEO and the annual accounts for other subsidiaries.
+The auditor provides an audit report on the consolidated accounts and annual accounts for Concordia Maritime AB (publ), the administration of the Board and the CEO and the annual accounts for other subsidiaries.

 The audit is conducted in accordance with the Swedish Companies Act and International Standards on Auditing (ISAs) issued by the International Federation of Accountants (IFAC).
-The auditing of annual financial statements for legal entities outside Sweden is conducted in accordance with laws and other regulations in each country and in accordance with IFAC's generally accepted auditing standards on providing audit reports for legal entities.
+The auditing of annual financial statements for legal entities outside Sweden is conducted in accordance with laws and other regulations in each country and in accordance with IFAC's generally accepted auditing standards on providing audit reports for legal

-An auditor is proposed by the nomination committee and elected by the AGM for a period of one year.
-At the 2014 AGM, Jan Malm of KPMG was elected as the Company's external auditor until the 2015 meeting.
+The auditor is proposed by the nomination committee and elected by the AGM for a period of one year.
+At the 2016 AGM, Jan Malm of KPMG was elected as the Company's external auditor until the 2017 meeting.

 The auditor's fees are charged on a current account basis.
-In 2014, KPMG received fees totalling SEK 2.3 million.
+In 2016, KPMG received fees totalling SEK 2.1 million.